-Voluntourism is a word used to describe when a tourist volunteers in a country which they are visiting.
-It is used to highlight the negative impact which tourists who volunteer can have on a local community.
+The word voluntourism is sometimes used to highlight the negative impact that tourists who volunteer can have on a local community.
 An example of this is how volunteering with orphanages can have a negative impact on the children in them, as they can become attached to the volunteers and suffer abandonment issues after they leave.
-A demand to volunteer in orphanages in Cambodia led to them being set up purely for the sake of tourism, with an increase of 75% in five years from 2006-2011.
-This is why it’s really important to think about both the positive and negative impacts of your volunteering abroad so that you can be sure you’re making a real difference.
+A demand to volunteer in orphanages in Cambodia led to them being set up for the sake of tourism, with an increase of 75% in five years from 2006-2011.
+This is why it is really important to think about both the positive and negative impacts of your volunteering experience abroad so that you can be sure you are making a real difference.

-VSO Ireland is an international development organisation that works through volunteers to fight poverty in some of the world’s poorest countries.
-VSO volunteers must be from professional backgrounds and their placements are not generally short term.
-VSO volunteers provide training to local people in areas such as medicine, education and business.
-For more information on VSO Ireland click here.
+VSO Ireland is an international development organisation that works to fight poverty in some of the world’s poorest countries.
+VSO volunteers must be from professional backgrounds and their placements are not generally short-term.
+VSO volunteers provide training to local people in areas including medicine, education and business.
+Read more about VSO Ireland.

 Voluntary Service International (VSI)

-The Voluntary Service International is the Irish branch of Service Civil International, carrying out voluntary and community work across Ireland and internationally.
+The Voluntary Service International is the Irish branch of Service Civil International, which does voluntary and community work across Ireland and internationally.
 Their mission is to promote peace, social justice, sustainable development and intercultural understanding through volunteering.
-They offer a wide variety of volunteering opportunities around the world through both short and long term projects, as well as non formal education opportunities (international seminars and trainings) and the opportunity to become a local activist.
-For further information on volunteering with VSI click here.
+They offer a wide variety of volunteering opportunities around the world through both short and long-term projects, as well as non-formal education opportunities (international seminars and trainings) and the opportunity to become a local activist.
+Find further information on volunteering with VSI.

 Need more information?